de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Preliminaries

-A normalized section ${\bf u}^{\times}$ is a meromorphic section of $\E \otimes \Delta$ with poles at the points of $C$ at infinity and for each $p\in X$, ${\bf u}^{\times}(p)$ form a basis to $(\E \otimes \Delta)(p)$.
-In the scalar case a normalized section can be explicitly described by the Cauchy kernels (and the its derivatives in the case where the poles are not simple).
+similarly for ${\mathcal{E}}$.
+A normalized section $\widetilde{\bf u}^{\times}$ is the unique, up to a constant, meromorphic section of $\widetilde{\E} \otimes L_{-\widetilde{\zeta}} \otimes \Delta$ with poles at the points of $C$ at infinity.
+A normalized section can be explicitly described by the Cauchy kernels (and their derivatives in the case where the poles are not simple).
+More explicitly, ${\bf u}^{\times}(p)$ and $\widetilde{\bf u}^{\times}(p) $ are column-vectors containing the Cauchy kernels (and possibly their derivatives) evaluated at $p$ and the $m$ poles of the pair of coordinate meromorphic functions $y_1$ and $y_2$ on $X$, see \eqref{normSectionCK} for the canonical determinantal representation corresponding to $\zeta$.
+We refer the reader to \cite{MR1704479} for more details.

-Under these isomorphisms, the joint characteristic function is translated into a mapping between flat vector bundles.
-It is holomorphic in a neighborhood of the points of $C$ at infinity.
+The joint characteristic function lifts to a holomorphic mapping of the line bundles ${\mathcal E}$ and $\widetilde{\mathcal E}$ on $X$ on the complement of the points lying above the joint spectrum of $A_1$ and $A_2$, in particular, in a neighborhood of the points of $C$ at infinity.
+Under the above isomorphisms, the joint characteristic function is translated into a mapping between flat unitary line bundles.
 This mapping is called the \textit{Normalized joint characteristic function} (NJCF) and is denoted in the sequel by $T(p)$.
-An explicit relation between the two characteristic functions is given by (see \cite[Section 6]{MR1704479}):
+An explicit relation between the two characteristic functions is therefore given by (see \cite[Section 6]{MR1704479}):